unosquare/best-practices/documentation/README.md

 ### Javascript/Typescript

 Javascript/Typescript projects should include documentation also.
 While the [JSDoc] standard is good enough to add documentation to common JS code, we encourage to create a README file showing all the classes or functions included in your project.

+## Release Notes

+The Release Notes are a tool to communicate easily with your community because you can explain what have changed in the project and if there is any breaking changes.
+Even if you update your source code, you need to keep track of the details of each published version.
+A Changelog file in the root path is a good practice, or if you are using GitHub you can add a release and this will include a tag in your git repository.
+This last approach is much better because helps to other users to visualize the git log.